processing/p5.js/developer_docs/preparing_a_pull_request.md

 ### Apply changes from master branch, adds your changes *after*
     git rebase upstream/master

-## CONFLICTS
+### Resolving Conflicts
-You will probably have some conflicts!
+You may have some conflicts!
 If it’s just lib/p5.js and lib/p5.min.js, it’s easy to fix. just build the project again with grunt.

     grunt
     git add -u
     git rebase --continue

 If you have conflicts in other files & you're not sure how to resolve them... ask for help!
-Lauren, David, Kevin, and Kate are familiar with recent changes and can help you figure out what's new.

-## And finally, for great glory
+### And finally, for great glory
     git push origin

 Here's a good reference on rebasing, in case you're intensely curious about the technical details. https://www.atlassian.com/git/tutorials/merging-vs-rebasing

+## Creating a pull request

+Here are [instructions for creating a pull request on github](https://help.github.com/articles/creating-a-pull-request/).
+You can name the branch you are working in anything you like.
+You will submit your pull request against the "master" branch of p5.js.

+Once you have submitted your pull request, it will be reviewed and merged as soon as others are available to do so.
+Changes will show up with the next release of the p5.js library.